Dangerous toxins found in many kitchen utensils

 Translation: Elicia Payne

 Do you use cooking utensils made of plastic?
-Then you could be unintentionally stirring toxins into your food.
-A recent study by Dutch researchers has shown many black, plastic household utensils contain substances that shouldn’t be there.
+Then hopefully they're not from the USA, otherwise you could be unintentionally stirring toxins into your food.
+A recent study by US-American and Dutch researchers has shown many black, plastic household utensils contain substances that shouldn’t be there.
 What does this mean for you and your kitchen?
 The study has answers.

 Toxic flame retardants found in test products

 A team from the Netherlands and the USA tested 203 black plastic products, including kitchen utensils, hair accessories and toys.
 The worrying result?
 85 per cent of the products analysed contained toxic flame retardants.
-The concentrations were as high as 22,800 milligrammes per kilogram – a considerable amount that exceeds the EU limit in consumer products by 45 times.
+The concentrations were as high as 22,800 milligrammes per kilogram – a considerable amount that exceeds the EU limit in consumer products by a mile.
+However, the products examined all came from the USA.

 From electronic waste to your household – how poison gets into spatulas